Find a Lender-Approved Local Conveyancer in Shrewsbury

 Planning law solicitors in Shrewsbury regulated by the Solicitors Regulation Authority

-The solicitors listed below are a small selection of solicitors in Shrewsbury specialising in planning law.
+The list below is a small selection of solicitors in Shrewsbury specialising in planning law.
 The solicitors can give expert legal advice on all aspects of planning, including making sure people do what the planning regulations say

 • Wace Morgan Limited, 21 St Marys Street, Shrewsbury, Shropshire, SY1 1ED